peteroupc/peteroupc.github.io/graphics.md

 [^1]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 2700 or greater on the 3DMark2000 benchmark when run without graphics acceleration, or<br>(b) 1500 or greater on the 3DMark2000 CPU Speed Test.

 [^2]: To bolster the suggestions in this specification, it would be of interest to find the number of polygons per frame and graphics memory use (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
 Such information is hard to find and is often anecdotal.
 For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
-Dobb's Journal_, August 2000), noting that the game normally ran at 320 &times; 240 pixels.<br>(4) The [**3DMark2000 benchmark**](https://web.archive.org/web/20050404173017/http://www.nvnews.net/reviews/annihilator_pro/3dmark_2000/html/tests.htm#fill) comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail and is intended for 640 &times; 480 resolution.
+Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) The [**3DMark2000 benchmark**](https://web.archive.org/web/20050404173017/http://www.nvnews.net/reviews/annihilator_pro/3dmark_2000/html/tests.htm#fill) comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail and is intended for 640 &times; 480 resolution.

 [^3]: Affine (as opposed to perspective-correct) texture mapping, together with the rounding of vertex coordinates to integers and the lack of antialiasing, contributed to the characteristic distortion of 3-D graphics in many PlayStation (One) games.